Algorithms for the minimum non-separating path and the balanced connected bipartition problems on grid graphs (With erratum): Minimum non-separating path

 For two nodes $u$ and $v$, let $d_B(u,v)$, and $d_I(u,v)$, denote the minimum weight of any boundary path, and interior path respectively, between $u$ and $v$.
 For $d_B(u,v)$, both $u$ and $v$ must be on the boundary.
 Let $d(u,v)$ denote the minimum weight of any non-separating induced $uv$-path.
 We can have the next lemma. \begin{lemma} If $s$ is on the boundary and $t$ is not, $d(s,t)=\min_{i\in \mathcal{B}}\{d_B(s,i)+d_I(i,t)-w(i)\}$. \end{lemma} \begin{proof} By Lemma~\ref{onetouch}, it is sufficient to compute the minimum weight of any $st$-path with at most one boundary subpath.
 Since $s$ is on the boundary, the optimal path must be a concatenation of a boundary subpath and an interior subpath, including the degenerating case that the boundary subpath is only one node, i.e., $s$ in this case. \end{proof}

 For each $u$ of the four corner nodes, the value $d_I(v,u)=\infty$ for any $v$.
 It is trivial that the total time complexity to compute $d_B(s,i)$ for every $i\in \mathcal{B}$ is linear to $|\mathcal{B}|$.
 To compute $d(s,t)$, it is sufficient to find $d_I(t,i)$ for every $i\in \mathcal{B}$, and then the minimum can be found in $O(|\mathcal{B}|)$ time.
 Since any boundary node $i$ other than a corner node has only one interior neighbor, $d_I(t,i)$ is the minimum weight of any path between $t$ and the interior neighbor of $i$ on $M-\mathcal{B}$.
-Since a minimum weight path can be found by an algorithm similar to Dijkstra's algorithm and the number of edges in a grid graph is linear to the number of nodes, the time complexity is dominated by the one of Dijkstra algorithm, which is $O(N\log N)$ \citep{dijk1}.
+Since a minimum weight path can be found by an algorithm similar to Dijkstra's algorithm and the number of edges in a grid graph is linear to the number of nodes, the time complexity is dominated by calling to Dijkstra algorithm, which takes time $O(N\log N)$ \cite{dijk1}.

-\begin{corollary} If $s$ is on the boundary and $t$ is not, $d(s,t)$ can be found in $O(N\log N)$ time. \end{corollary} The proof of the next result is similar to Lemma~\ref{1boundary} and is omitted. \begin{lemma} If neither $s$ nor $t$ is on the boundary, $d(s,t)$ is the minimum between $d_I(s,t)$ and
+\begin{corollary} If $s$ is on the boundary and $t$ is not, then $d(s,t)$ can be found in time $O(N\log N)$. \end{corollary} The proof of the next result is similar to Lemma~\ref{1boundary} and is omitted. \begin{lemma} If neither $s$ nor $t$ is on the boundary, then $d(s,t)$ is the minimum between $d_I(s,t)$ and

 \end{lemma}